 Originally from Sweden, Henrika has lived in the UK since 1988 and in the Ward since 1997.
 She spent over 20 years in the City working in the financial services sector before moving from her last position with the New York Stock Exchange to her current role as Marketing Campaign Manager with Jones Lang LaSalle, a property advisory firm.
 Henrika has served the residents and businesses in the Ward as a Common Councilman for 12 years and, having lived in the City for over 24 years, she’s has always taken a keen interest in the local neighbourhood and the issues affecting its constituents.
 In particular, she’s represented Ward residents’ views on numerous licensing and planning applications, as well as working on other Ward issues such as homelessness.

-Henrika is passionate about the environment and one of her current committee engagements is the Port Health and Environmental Services Committee, in addition to serving on the Culture, Heritage and Libraries Committee and the Rough Sleepers and Homelessness Sub Committee.
+Henrika is passionate about the environment and her current committees include Community & Children’s Services and she is Chair of the Homelessness & Rough Sleepers Sub Committee.
 She likes to spend her spare time on the Kent coast where she participates in regular beach cleans, and back in London Henrika sometimes gets to use her Thames Foreshore Permit for the odd spot of mud larking.

 Alpa is a former Trustee with MIND, actively involved with Carers and currently sits on the Veterans Pensions Advisory committee with the MOD and helps oversee their mental health awareness programme.